Annual Salary Range

 The salary range reflects differences in job responsibilities, the size and type of employer, and the supply and demand for accountants in a given geographic area.

 Accountants are expected to have a bachelor's degree in accounting from a four-year college or university.
 Of the 120 semester credits needed for the degree, approximately 30-36 of these credits will be in accounting courses such as introductory, intermediate, and advanced financial accounting, cost accounting, income tax, auditing, and accounting systems.
 Also required within the 120 credits are business courses such as organizational behavior, human resources, marketing, business statistics, computer systems, business law, economics, and administrative policy.

 While a bachelor's degree in accounting will qualify you to be an accountant, it will not meet today's requirements for becoming a certified public accountant (CPA).
-That is why some colleges and universities now offer both an accounting major as well as a 150-credit degree program or masters degree that qualifies you to take the CPA Exam.
+That is why some colleges and universities now offer both an accounting major as well as a 150-credit degree program or masters degree that qualifies graduates to take the CPA Exam.

 Accountants can join national organizations with local chapters such as the Institute of Management Accountants, Institute of Internal Auditors, Accounting & Financial Women's Alliance, National Association of Black Accountants, and others.

 Who Hires Accountants?

 Many companies are sufficiently large and complex to require the ongoing expertise of an in-house accountant.
 As an accountant, you may find yourself working for a manufacturer, hospital, bank, insurance company, brokerage firm, or any one of the many other types of businesses.
 Accountants are also employed by U.S. government agencies such as the Internal Revenue Service (IRS), Federal Bureau of Investigation (FBI), Securities and Exchange Commission (SEC), and the Government Accountability Office (GAO).
 State government agencies and large not-for-profit organizations also hire accountants.

 Tasks and Responsibilities

 Being proficient in finance and accounting is just one dimension of being a successful accountant.
-Therefore, an employer strives to hire an accountant who, in addition to demonstrating excellent accounting skills, also possesses the following traits:
+Therefore, an employer strives to hire an accountant who, in addition to demonstrating excellent accounting skills, has the following traits:

 - Pays close attention to details, but does not lose sight of how details affect the bigger picture

 - Is a problem solver and a strategic thinker